CCSI-Toolset/FOQUS/docs/source/chapt_ouu/reference.rst

    used in this context.
 Each available variable can be set to either one of the 5 types:

-   -  fixed (the parameter’s value is fixed throughout the optimization process)
+   -  "Fixed": The parameter’s value is fixed throughout the optimization process.

+   -  "Opt: Primary Continuous (Z1)": Continuous parameter for the outer optimization.

-   -  primary (parameter for the outer optimization)
+   -  "Opt: Primary Discrete (Z1d)": Discrete parameter for the outer optimization.

-   -  recourse (parameter for the inner optimization)
+   -  "Opt: Recourse (Z2)": Recourse parameter for the inner optimization.

-   -  discrete (categorical uncertain parameter that contributes to scenarios)
+   -  "UQ: Discrete (Z3)": Discrete or categorical uncertain parameter that contributes to scenarios.

-   -  continuous (continuous uncertain parameter with a given probability distribution)
+   -  "UQ: Continuous (Z4)": Continuous uncertain parameter with a given probability distribution.

 #. **Optimization Setup** allows users to select the objective function
    for OUU.
 It also allows users to select the inner optimization